Brunch & Batter

 See recipe card for quantities.

-This recipe is super easy to make.
-Prepare the salad ahead, and then broil the cheese when you are ready to eat.
+This Italian-style tuna melt is super easy to make.
+Prepare the salad ahead, then broil the cheese when you're ready to eat.
+If making the tuna melts on bagels, place an extra slice of cheese over the bagel half before adding the tuna (so the tuna doesn't escape).

 Six bagels with tuna and cheese on top on a baking sheet.